 These questions are constantly being asked by Customer Success teams and their companies worldwide.
 Two of the most popular pages on the Customer Success Association website are the Customer Success Technology Vendors List (CustomerSuccessSoftware.com) and the Customer Success Technologies Map (CustomerSuccessTechMap.com).
-The CSA site had over 100K -new- visitors in 2017, and we expect many more for 2018.
+The CSA site consistently gets over 100K new visitors each year.

 The Elements of a Customer Success Technology Suite

 Customer Success teams have a wide number of integral functions that they must perform – and perform well in order to accomplish their mission.
 Just as with any other role in the company, the CS team needs appropriate technology to enable data collection, analysis and reporting as well as the management of the team itself.
 The following 12 categories make up the CS Technology Map: (The list of vendors offering products in each category is included in the Customer Success Technologies Map [CustomerSuccessTechMap.com]

 1. Customer Success Management Systems (CSMS) / Platforms